Diversity & Inclusion | Office of the Dean

 Council on Diversity & Professionalism (CDP)

-The Council on Diversity and Professionalism (CDP) is a college-wide committee of faculty, staff, graduate students, Biomedical Sciences (BIMS) undergraduates, and elected representatives from each veterinary class, that promote an inclusive, respectful, and welcoming environment within the Texas A&M College of Veterinary Medicine & Biomedical Sciences (CVM).
-They serve as a forum for discussing current issues within the CVM that include but are not limited to race, ethnicity, geographic origin, gender, age, socioeconomic background, religion, sexual orientation, and disability.
+The Council on Diversity and Professionalism (CDP) is a college-wide committee of faculty, staff, graduate students, Biomedical Sciences (BIMS) undergraduates, and elected representatives from each veterinary class, that promote an inclusive, respectful, and welcoming environment within the Texas A&M School of Veterinary Medicine & Biomedical Sciences (VMBS).
+They serve as a forum for discussing current issues within the VMBS that include but are not limited to race, ethnicity, geographic origin, gender, age, socioeconomic background, religion, sexual orientation, and disability.
 The committee hopes to foster a welcoming, respectful environment for all students, faculty, and staff.
 The CDP encourages open dialogue about diversity and professionalism and sponsors programs that promote understanding of differences.

 The Broad Spectrum Veterinary Association is an organization for students who are interested in gaining and offering personal and professional support for lesbian, gay, bisexual, and transgender veterinary students.
 In addition to providing an inclusive environment to LGBTQ+ persons and allies, this organization strives to illustrate the relevancy of the LGBTQ+ community to the veterinary profession as a whole.